-- At College Assessment Board discretion, decisions can be made to permit a repeat of a unit - The student must study the unit again with full attendance and payment of the unit fee - The overall unit grade for a successfully completed repeat unit is capped at a Pass for that unit - Units can only be repeated once.
+- If the student fails the unit after resubmission, the student will repeat the unit. - The student must study the unit again with full attendance and payment of the unit fee - The overall unit grade for a successfully completed repeat unit is capped at a Pass for that unit - Units can only be repeated once.